-It has been several weeks since the launch of Google Chrome, we did several articles covering it already.
+It has been several weeks since the launch of Google Chrome.
 So probably most of you will have heard of it, downloaded it and used it by now.
 If you love the Chroming experience and want to get more out of it, here are seven less obvious, but useful features that you can hack into your Google Chrome and improve your Chroming experience.

 1. Create and Backup Multiple profiles